2ndSightLab/aws-rust-assume-role-with-mfa/README.md

 But why not just use the EC2 role then?

 Because you can't enforce MFA.
-So the purpose of this code is to assume a role with MFA to perform some critical actions - without ever storing the credentials to do it on the EC2 instance - OR a developer's machine.
-But to run the code a developer has to provide their MFA device.
+So the purpose of this code is to assume a role with MFA to perform some critical actions - without ever storing the credentials to do it on the EC2 instance - OR on a developer's machine.
+But to run the appliation, a developer has to provide their MFA device each time the application runs.

 ## An example